seetadev/RoadOps/Challenges/SwissReMicrosoft/ExtendedReality-LiveStream/README.md

 - A C# unit tests project `Microsoft.MixedReality.WebRTC.Tests`
 - A UWP C# sample app project `Microsoft.MixedReality.WebRTC.TestAppUWP` based on WPF and XAML which demonstrates audio / video / data communication by mean of a simple video chat app.

-_Note_ - Currently due to CI limitations some projects are downgraded to VS 2017, as the Google M71 milestone the `master` and `release/1.0` branches are building upon does not support VS 2019, and Azure DevOps CI agents do not support multiple Visual Studio versions on the same agent.
-This will be reverted to VS 2019 eventually (see [#14](https://github.com/microsoft/MixedReality-WebRTC/issues/14)).

 ## Building MixedReality-WebRTC